-This study tour will provide an opportunity for 20 undergraduate students to travel together to Myanmar in June/July for two weeks, under the guidance of Southeast Asian studies scholars.
+ASIA2090: The Political Economy of Myanmar provides an introduction to contemporary, social, political and economic transformations in Myanmar through visits to universities, government agencies, non-government organisations, museums and important cultural sites.
+This study tour will provide an opportunity for 30 undergraduate students to travel together to Myanmar in July for two weeks, under the guidance of course convener Dr Ben Hillman.

-This course is supported by the Australian Government’s New Colombo Plan in 2017, with grants provided to students to assist with travel and/or living costs.
+This course is supported by the Australian Government’s New Colombo Plan in 2019, with grants provided to students to assist with travel and/or living costs.

-You will meet the course convener and other students at the study tour hotel in Yangon on Sunday 25 June, with formal course activity starting on Monday 26 June.
+You will meet your course convener and fellow students in Yangon on Sunday 23 June, with formal course activity starting on Monday 24 June.
 During the following two weeks, you will meet with students, political leaders, development workers, economic advisors and journalists.
 You will also spend a short time in Naypyidaw, Myanmar’s capital, and visit government agencies as well as the national parliament.

 Eligibility and Selection Criteria

-All you need to do is tell us why this opportunity would benefit your studies at ANU, how this opportunity meets the objectives of the Australian Government’s New Colombo Plan program and identify one of Myanmar's most pressing policy or development challenges.
-Academic results may also be taken into consideration during the selection process.
+All you need to do is tell us why this opportunity would benefit you personally and academically, how this opportunity meets the objectives of the Australian Government’s New Colombo Plan program and identify one of Myanmar's most pressing policy or development challenges.

-Complete the application by Sunday 9 April 2016.
+Complete the application by Sunday 5 May 2019.

-If you are successful, you will be advised of your application outcome by Tuesday 18th April and must be able to confirm your participation by Monday 24 April.
+If you are successful, you will be advised of your application outcome by Friday 10 May and must be able to confirm your participation by Thursday 16 May.

 - Be an Australian citizen